 The Biggest Lies that Food Labels Tell You

-Now that its grilling season this is a good one to notice.
-Youll see this claim on bacon, hot dogs, and other meats.
-Although nitrates and other artificial preservatives do cause health issues, it doesnt mean that the product doesnt also contain other harmful ingredients (such as BHT, BHA, sulfates, and benzoates for example).
+Now that it's grilling season this is a good one to notice.
+You'll see this claim on bacon, hot dogs, and other meats.
+Although nitrates and other artificial preservatives do cause health issues, it doesn't mean that the product does not also contain other harmful ingredients (such as BHT, BHA, sulfates, and benzoates for example).
 Choose organic grass-fed meat whenever possible, and read your labels.

 This statement is nothing farther from the truth.
-Lately food companies have been capitalizing on the natural foods movement and slapping this label on everything from crackers to chicken.
-The truth is that there is no legal definition to this term, which means it usually means absolutely nothing.
+Lately food companies have been capitalizing on the natural foods movement and slapping the "all natural!" label on everything from crackers to chicken.
+The truth is that there is no legal definition to this phrase, which means it usually means absolutely nothing.
 If you want natural, seek products labeled as certified USDA organic or without artificial flavors, colors, or preservatives.

-Although this claim isnt a lie, people have begun associating being gluten-free as also being healthy.
-However, those potato chips have always been made out of potatoes so theyve probably always been gluten-free.
+Although this claim isn't a lie per se, people have begun associating the term "gluten-free" as synonymous for "healthy".
+However, those potato chips have always been made out of potatoes so they've probably always been gluten-free.
 Jellybeans?
 Also gluten-free.
-That doesnt mean you should be stocking up on them.
+That doesn't mean you should be stocking up on them.

-When it comes to food labels, dont trust everything you read.
+When it comes to food labels, don't trust everything you read.
 Follow these tips and use your best judgement.
 Read the list of ingredients on the back of food products before you buy them.
-If theres a long list that contains a myriad of words you cant understand, its better to leave it on the shelf!
+If there is a long list that contains a myriad of words you cant understand, it is better to leave it on the shelf!